 But Dr. Newbold also found that even some of the ‘”newer” animal foods we eat – namely, eggs and dairy – can also be incredibly problematic for some people.
 He has a case history of one young woman who was addicted to milk.
 She drank gallons of it every day.
 However, the damage caused by her addiction to milk went far beyond her weight.
 Not only was she quite obese, but she was also mentally impaired.
 She was still living at home with her parents and was unable to function normally in the world.
 Once Dr. Newbold got her off the milk, she went on to live a very happy and satisfying life.

 It is my opinion that Dr. Newbold was one of the great medical minds of the last century.
 It is unfortunate that his accumulated knowledge was never given a very broad audience.
 All of his books are now out of print and must be obtained from used book sellers.
+(See link below for a free PDF version that created to share here.)
 It is my hope that his work will one day be brought out of obscurity and examined more closely in the light of modern research.
 In the same way that Dr. Jeff Volek resurrected Dr. Stephen Phinney’s Low Carbohydrate research and brought him out of retirement, Dr. Newbold needs an advocate who recognizes what a brilliant mind he was.
 The Type A / Type B Weight Loss Book should definitely be included on the list of essential reading by anyone who wishes to eat an all meat diet.

 Other Articles of interest…